 Care, Maintenance, and Longevity

-Verdict: Which Pad Should You Get?
+Final Verdict: Which Pad Should You Get?

 Well, for those seeking maximum recoil reduction, the LimbSaver AirTech Slip-On is the go-to pad.
 If you’re on a budget, the Pridefend Universal Gel Pad offers excellent value.
 For shooters using high-recoil loads, the Feyachi Gel-Filled Slip-On is an excellent choice.
 Lastly, for easy installation, the KEEPER MG Recoil Pad is highly recommended.